Wasteland Weekend: The EASY Way

 How do I get a ticket?

-That page also has information about how the tickets work, transferring a ticket to someone else, etc.
+That page also has information about how our tickets work, transferring a ticket to someone else, etc..

 Are there any requirements this year due to Covid?